About Us Contact Shop

 The Taipei 101 building is the second tallest building on Earth and has an amazing view.

 After eating at the Raohe Night Market one night, we decided to do it on a whim.
-For $20 a person, we got in a large elevator and headed to the top.
+For around $20 an adult, we got in a large elevator and headed to the top.
 It was a weeknight, so it wasn’t very crowded and the view was stunning.

-It was one of our favorite nights in Taipei.
+It was one of our favorite nights, and it’s definitely one of the top must see places in Taipei.

 Go Temple Hunting!
 No Seriously.

-We found some amazing temples lit up brightly with amazing architecture and art.
+We found some amazing temples lit up brightly with incredible architecture and art.

 Our favorites are Ciyou Temple (right next to the Raohe Night Market and Songshan MRT station), Jingfu (near the Zhongshan Elementary MRT Station), and Taipei-Fu Chenghuang Temple (near Ciyou Temple).